simonw/shot-scraper/README.md

 Install this tool using `pip`:

-    $ pip install shot-scraper
+    pip install shot-scraper

-You will also need to have the `puppeteer` tool on your PATH.
-This is provided by the [puppeteer-cli](https://www.npmjs.com/package/puppeteer-cli) NPM package.

-You can install that using:

-    npm install -g puppeteer-cli
+The tool runs `playwright` using `npx playwright`, so your system will need to have `npm` configured in such a way that the following works:

+    npx playwright --help

 ## Usage